oskardudycz/Ogooreck/README.md

 ### DELETE

-Of course, delete keyword is also supported.
+Of course, the delete keyword is also supported.

 ```csharp
 public Task DELETE_ShouldRemoveProductFromShoppingCart() =>